OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 The Agile movement (which pre-dates the DevOps movement) was itself heavily influenced by the Toyota Production System (TPS) and Lean ideas.
 TPS and Lean are a huge topic in their own right, worthy of their own reading lists.
 They refer to a revolution in manufacturing and supply chain management which dates back to the 1970s and is heavily influenced by the Japanese automotive industry.

-A few decades later, the Agile movement recognised that IT in the 1990s was suffering from similar issues to the pre-1970 automotive industry.
+A few decades later, the Agile movement recognized that IT in the 1990s was suffering from similar issues to the pre-1970 automotive industry.
 Various Lean principles, designed for manufacturing, were reimagined to work in IT.
 These have since been codified into a set of now near-ubiquitous Agile practices.

 [Back to decision tree](#decision_tree)